snsolomar/fourPillarOOP/README.md

 - Classes act as templates or blueprints, which contain values, known as member data, and some set of rules, known as behaviors or functions.
 - When an object is created, it automatically takes data and functions defined in the class.
 - They are basically templates or blueprints for objects.

+# What is an object?
+- Objects refer to the instance of the class, which contains the instance of the members and behaviors defined in the class template

+# What are the four pillars of OOP?

+1. Encapsulation: it's like putting everything you need inside of a capsule.
+You want to use the capsule to do certain things, but you don't need to see the inner mechanisms.
+It is the process of binding data members and methods together, without revealing unnecessary details.

+2. Abstraction:
+3. Inheritance
+4. Polymorphism